josephg/ShareJS/README.md

 test:phantom`.
 You can run single tests using [mocha](http://visionmedia.github.io/mocha/).

 All tests are located under the `test` directory.
-Server-side tests are required to end in `_spec.(coffee|js)`.
 Browser tests are contained in `test/browser`.
 If you add browser tests, you also have to add them to the script `test/browser/index.coffee` that runs the tests in the browser.